afshinamighi/Courses/ConcurrentCSharp/Exercises.md

 Main objectives of this week is to introduce the main concepts and prepare practical tools needed for upcoming weeks.

 ## Preparation:
 1. We will discuss about threads in week 3.
-Here, just think about a thread as a separate paths of execution that can be executed simultanously with the main program.
+Here, just think about a thread as a separate paths of execution that can be executed simultaneously with the main program.
 2. Refresh your C# programming environment: You are expected to be able to write simple console based programs.
 A set of possible concepts to be used later are: fundamentals (types, conditional statements, loops), defining attributes, methods, public / private / static, arrays, anonymous functions.
 3. Implement a simple program: like a counter class that counts until a given number and the main program instantiates an object from this class and prints the final result.
 The counter class has a state that keeps the latest counting value.